NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/README.md

 #### When, where, how much?

-This year there will be a development hackathon focused Hackathon in Early April in Seattle, and then a user on-boarding tutorial Hackathon in late April in Berkeley.
+This year there will be a development focused Hackathon in Early April in Seattle, and then a user on-boarding tutorial Hackathon in late April in Berkeley.
 Ad-hoc meetings are added occasionally.
 We plan to have at least one more Hackathon in 2019.
 For this first Hackathon, breakfast and lunch will be covered and there will be no registration fee.
 These logistics are expected